Waqar-ukaea/dagmc-basics/README.md

 # dagmc-basics
 Super basic introduction for getting started with DAGMC for particle tracking.
-A docker image is avaialble with DAGMC's dependencies pre-built (see below).
+A docker image is avaialble with DAGMC's dependencies pre-built (see below) to let you go straight into playing around with it (and potentially adding DAGMC as a dependency to your own code).
 Instructions for how to build DAGMC and its dependencies locally can be found in the Dockerfile provided.
 Files included in this repo:
 - `using_dagmc.pdf` --> Slides with introduction and some useful links
 - `src/dagmc_basics.cpp` --> .cpp file that sets up a DAGMC instance and performs two simple ray traces
 - `torus.h5m` --> Faceted geometry file of a torus created in Coreform Cubit.